 Day 23 – July 17th at 1133 hrs

 The log reads “Land in sight,” on the 23rd morning!

+they advised us to sail back around to Kuhului through Pailolo channel.
 By now the sun had gone down and the wind was up to 25 knots so we proceeded to anchor off Lahaina until daybreak.
 Boy, that was tough to sit at anchor off Lahaina and listen to all the partying.

 Land fall at last!

 Day 23 – July 17th, at 2240 hrs